hphelion/documentation/cli.unix.articles.debugging.md

 categories: cli linux
 tags: cli linux
 ---
+#UNIX CLI: Verbose Debugging Output#
+also
-The Unix CLI recently added an option to almost every command to dump verbose logging.
-The logging includes a trace of the HTTP requests made with both requests and responses and it includes a stack trace if there was an exception thrown.
+The Unix CLI contains an option to almost every command to display verbose debugging information.
+The debugging log includes a trace of the HTTP requests made with both requests and responses and it includes a stack trace if there was an exception thrown.
 This may help debug problems if the standard error messages are not enough.
 First, a command without debug logging:

     $ hpcloud list